JonathanWilbur/asn1-d/documentation/security.md

 The other checks added to the diff for that commit are duplicates of the checks above.

-- [ ] Check that length tag indicates length less than data length.
+- [x] Check that length tag indicates length less than data length.
-- [ ] Set PC to constructed if indefinite encoding is used.
-(Check that this is actually a rule, too.)
+~~[ ] Set PC to constructed if indefinite encoding is used.
+(Check that this
+        is actually a rule, too.)~~ (Scheduled for 2.0.0.)
-- [ ] Check that encoded value is at least two bytes long (one for type, one for length).
+- [x] Check that encoded value is at least two bytes long (one for type, one for length).

 ### CVE-2006-3894